Professor Barbara Evans

 - Position: Professor of Public Health Engineering

-- Areas of expertise: sanitation; water supply; public health; international development; political economy; international targets and monitoring; faecal sludge management; economics and costing
+- Areas of expertise: public health; sanitation; faecal sludge management; wastewater; water supply; international aid and governance; political economy; international targets and monitoring; economics and costing

 - Email: B.E.Evans@leeds.ac.uk